chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

   - tools

 date: 2023-07-04T19:00:00-0600
+updated: 2023-07-08T14:45:00-0600
+updates:
+  - at: 2023-07-08T14:45:00-0600
+    changes: >
+      An extended entry on how much Nova has impressed me as I have worked basically exclusively with it on a Rust side project.

 draft: true

 ---

 As I [described][blog] at the start of the month, I have taken the opportunity of this downtime to revisit some of my longest-standing developer tool choices: I have made a point to do my writing and software development in [BBEdit][bb] and [Nova][nova] rather than my long-standing habit of using [Sublime Text][st] and [Visual Studio Code][code].